Taxes for Americans Living in Sweden

 Today, many US expatriates have chosen Sweden as their home country.
 The liberal culture of Sweden challenges the mind.
 The green landscapes of the country are pleasing to the eye.
 As a US citizen considering living or working in Sweden, you must examine the tax rates in Sweden and the deadlines as well as what impacts it could have on your tax return as an expatriate.
+Call us at Universal Tax Professionals to receive the best US expat tax services to all US citizens living abroad in Germany.

 Social Programs in Sweden

 Sweden offers the most fantastic social programs, which are among the best you can find anywhere in the world.
 Benefits offered under these programs include universal health care insurance, subsidized childcare, free university-level education, limitless sick days, extensive maternity leave as well as unemployment and old-age benefits.
 They are not free, though.
 They come with a cost.
-Sweden requires you to pay for these programs through high tax rates and Sweden is one of the countries with the highest tax rate.
-And these high taxes that you pay are part of the reason Swedish social insurance programs are the finest in the world.
+Sweden requires you to pay for these programs through high tax rates and Sweden is one of the countries with the highest tax rate and these high taxes that you pay are part of the reason Swedish social insurance programs are the finest in the world.
 But while your tax may seem very high, acknowledging what you are getting in return for that will help the transition to Sweden appear much more reasonable.

 You are considered a resident of Sweden for tax purposes if you own a home in Sweden, have essential ties to Sweden, or continuously live in Sweden for at least 6 months or more.
 Residents of Sweden are taxed on their global income.
 If a US expatriate who is a resident leaves the country, she or he would still be considered as a resident for tax purposes if ties, such as a family or home, still exist in Sweden.
 However, non-residents are taxed only on their income sourced within Sweden and that includes pensions and capital gains.
 As a US expatriate, you will not be required to pay taxes on your global income unless you are a Swedish resident.
 Hence, it is critical to ascertain your Swedish residency status as it will determine whether your worldwide income will be taxed or not.